(Screenshot by Michelle Starr/CNET Australia)

-NASA is hosting a Google+ Hangout where astronauts Mike Hopkins and Rick Mastracchio will share workout tips from aboard the International Space Station.
+NASA is hosting a Google+ hangout from where you can join astronauts Mike Hopkins and Rick Mastracchio as they share their workout tips.

-As you can see in the video below of astronaut Colonel Michael Hopkins training aboard the International Space Station, it's pretty intense.
+As you can see in the video below of astronaut Colonel Michael Hopkins training aboard the International Space Station (ISS), it's pretty intense.

-If you'd like to be able to do what he does, Colonel Hopkins will be taking to Google+ on Thursday, February 6, at 9:15 a.m.
-PT to share some of his astronaut-training tips.
-He'll be joined by fellow astronaut Rick Mastracchio, and the pair will be streaming from space, onboard the ISS.
+If you'd like to be able to do what he does, Colonel Hopkins will be taking to Google+ on Friday, 7 February at 4.15am AEST to share some of his astronaut training tips.
+He'll be joined by fellow astronaut Rick Mastracchio, and the pair will be streaming from space, on board the ISS.
 Joining them Earthside will be astronaut Jeanette Epps, US Olympic bobsledder Curt Tomasevicz, CrossFit Games champion Rich Froning, Houston Texans football player Jared Crick and Peter Moore of Men's Health magazine.

 To check out Colonel Hopkins' Train Like an Astronaut program, head over to the Facebook page.
 You can join the Google+ hangout here.
 And don't worry if you're not awake in time to catch it — you can submit questions via Google+ beforehand, and the video of the event will be available afterwards via NASA's Google+ page.